How To Feel Comfortable in Front of the Camera on Your Wedding Day

 • Natural interaction, like turning toward one another or adjusting hands

 Movement creates fluidity and helps expressions feel genuine rather than rehearsed.
+Movement also allows the couple to focus on each other rather than taking direction from your photographer.

 3. A Calm, Professional Presence

+Energy matters more than most couples realize.
 A calm, confident professional sets the tone for the entire experience.
-When direction is delivered clearly and without urgency, couples tend to mirror that energy.
+When direction is delivered clearly and without confusion, couples tend to mirror that energy.

 This is especially important on a wedding day, when emotions and timelines are already heightened.

-Comfort often comes from knowing someone is in control quietly and competently.
+Comfort often comes from knowing someone is in control of the day competently.

 4. Attention to Personal Dynamics